grumdrig/loopy/README.txt

 Wait for changes to FILEs NAMEd on the command line (except output files), and run the COMMAND whenever one of them changes.

-Multiple such watchlists may be listed in a Loopfile, (or using ++) implementing as simple build system.
+Multiple such watchlists may be listed in a Loopfile (or using ++), implementing as simple build system.

 Initial OPTS: